+All support personnel shall be encouraged to develop professionally.
+To this end, the District shall take steps to provide adequate in-service training and other services leading to professional growth.
 Professional development activities include college and university courses relevant to the employee's position.
 In-service training, workshops, seminars, conferences may also be considered for professional growth when related to the employee's position.

-Salary Compensation Credit Plan
+Support Staff Compensation Credit Plan

-Salary compensation credit for any approved professional activity which will contribute to the improvement of a certificated employee's performance of duties in his/her present assignment may be granted by the Superintendent.
+Salary compensation credit for any approved professional activity which will contribute to the improvement of an employee's performance of duties in his/her present assignment may be granted by the Superintendent.
+The Superintendent has the final determination if the professional activity will contribute to the improvement of an employee's performance.
+Employees are strongly encouraged to secure prior approval for any engagement to be considered a professional activity.

 A Professional Growth Request (PGR) form must be submitted with required supporting documentation to the Human Resources Office to be considered for professional growth credit.
-Required documentation for university and college coursework is a transcript.
-Required documentation for other professional growth activities includes a detailed description of the activity (in-service training, workshop, seminar, or conference) and a signed certificate of completion which specifies the number of clock hours awarded.
+Required documentation for university and college coursework is an official transcript.
+Required documentation for other professional growth activities include a detailed description of the activity (in-service training, workshop, seminar, or conference) and a signed certificate of completion which specifies the number of clock hours awarded.